merakigenart/meraki-js-sdk/README.md

 Every script class must have a `configure` method that returns a `MerakiScriptConfiguration` type object with the following properties:

+- `animation`: a boolean indicating if the generated image is an animation. _optional_.
 - `sdkVersion`: a string containing the SDK version used when developing your script.
 Valid values include '2', '2.0', '2.0.1', etc. _optional_.
 - `renderTimeMs`: an integer value that indicates an approximate time in milliseconds for how long the script takes to render. _optional_.
 - `library`: returns an object with `name` and `version` properties that specify the name and desired version of the rendering library to use. _optional_.